issamelferkh/Roger_Skyline/README.md

 ## Chapitre VI: Partie optionnelle
 ### VI.1 Partie Web
-- [ ]  Set a web server (Nginx or Apache) who should BE available on VM’s @IP or host (init.login.com for exemple).
+- [x]  Set a web server (Nginx or Apache) who should BE available on VM’s @IP or host (init.login.com for exemple).
 	|-> Install Apache ```apt-get install apache2```
 	|-> WWW Folder is in ```cd /var/www/html/```
-- [ ]  You have to set a self-signed SSL on all of your services.
+- [x]  You have to set a self-signed SSL on all of your services. look at -> OpenSSL
 - [x]  Set a webapp (with any language you wan) from those choices ->login page.